aoijs/website/src/content/docs/functions/resetGuildVar.md

 ---
 title: $resetGuildVar
-description: $resetGuildVar will set a given guild variable to it's default value.
+description: $resetGuildVar will set a given guild variable to its default value.
 id: resetGuildVar
 ---

-`$resetGuildVar` will set a given guild variable to it's default value.
+`$resetGuildVar` will set a given guild variable to its default value.

 ## Usage